masonite-digital/mdi-quick-change-cms/wp-content/plugins/bdthemes-element-pack-lite/readme.txt

 0. [Fancy Icons](https://elementpack.pro/demo/element/fancy-icons/) - Element pack brings the Fancy Icon widget for creating beautiful shaded icons for social media promotions.
 Do a lot more than just an icon.
 0. [Fancy Slider](https://elementpack.pro/demo/element/fancy-slider/) - Element pack brings the Fancy Slider widget for creating stunning sliders, unique and beautiful, as well as fancy.
 0. [Fancy Tabs](https://elementpack.pro/demo/element/fancy-tabs/) - Fancy Tabs is an amazing tab that can display your content more dynamically.
 You can showcase your content with more modern design styles.
+0. [Forminator Forms](https://elementpack.pro/demo/element/forminator-forms/) - Element pack has integrated with the Forminator Forms widget which is one of the most popular form making tool over the internet.
 0. [Gravity Forms](https://elementpack.pro/demo/element/gravity-forms/) - Gravity Forms and elementor pro pack integrated service with modification options can blow you mind because of its flexibility.
 0. [Google Reviews](https://elementpack.pro/demo/element/google-reviews/) - Now you can show your Google reviews on your site dynamically, TO establish your authority, Google reviews will help you on the way.
 0. [Give Donation History](https://elementpack.pro/demo/element/give-donation-history/) - Element pack brings the Give Donation history widget that displays all the donations that happened on your page, including every campaign.
 It is your simplified memo pad, reminding you about all donation activities.